Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Bruno where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Round Lake where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or a piece that is being separated, will certainly call for a study to find the brand-new corners and great deal lines in Minnesota, which need to be permanently marked so they will certainly never ever end up being shed.
+Land that has never ever been precisely checked, or a piece that is being split, will call for a study to find the brand-new corners and lot lines in Minnesota, which should be completely marked so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.